openstack/kuryr-kubernetes/doc/source/devref/kuryr_kubernetes_design.rst

 Providers
 ~~~~~~~~~
 Provider (Drivers) are used by ResourceEventHandlers to manage specific aspects
-of the K8s resource in the OpenStack domain.
-For example, creating a K8s Pod
+of the Kubernetes resource in the OpenStack domain.
+For example, creating a Kubernetes Pod
 will require a neutron port to be created on a specific network with the proper
 security groups applied to it.
 There will be dedicated Drivers for Project,
 Subnet, Port and Security Groups settings in neutron.
 For instance, the Handler
 that processes pod events, will use PodVIFDriver, PodProjectDriver,
 PodSubnetsDriver and PodSecurityGroupsDriver.
 The Drivers model is introduced
-in order to allow flexibility in the K8s model mapping to the OpenStack.
+in order to allow flexibility in the Kubernetes model mapping to the OpenStack.
 There
 can be different drivers that do Neutron resources management, i.e. create on
 demand or grab one from the precreated pool.
 There can be different drivers for
 the Project management, i.e. single Tenant or multiple.
 Same goes for the other